NKI-CCB/imfusion/_sources/installation.rst.txt

 This can be fixed by first installing numpy before trying to install IM-Fusion, as numpy is an install-time dependency of one of IM-Fusions dependencies (HTSeq).
-Similarly, HTSeq requires liblzma to be installed to build properly, otherwise you will encounter the following error:
+Additionally, HTSeq requires liblzma to be installed to build properly, otherwise you will encounter the following error:

 .. code:: bash

     /usr/bin/ld: cannot find -llzma
     collect2: error: ld returned 1 exit status

-This can be fixed by installing liblzma-dev.
+This can be fixed by installing the liblzma-dev package.
 On linux (assuming an apt-get based distribution) this can be done as follows:

 .. code:: bash